microsoft/vscode-docs/release-notes/latest.md

 ## Insiders Release

-If you are looking for information on new features and fixes coming with the 0.10.12 Insiders release, you can review our [March Iteration Plan](https://github.com/Microsoft/vscode/issues/3555) on GitHub.
-There you will find brief feature descriptions and links to the feature Test Plans.
+Preliminary information on the new features and fixes coming with the 0.10.12 Insiders release can be found in our [March Iteration Plan](https://github.com/Microsoft/vscode/issues/3555) on GitHub.
+There you will find brief feature descriptions and links to the feature test plans.
+As the milestone matures we'll expand upon the documentation here.

 ## Next Release